Talisay, Cebu: Geography

 Primarily a residential and trading center, Talisay lies within the Metro Cebu area.
 It is bordered to the north by Cebu City, to the west is the city of Toledo, to the east is the Cebu Strait, and to the south is the town of Minglanilla.

 Talisay is 10 km from Cebu City, the provincial capital.

 Barangays

-Talisay City is politically subdivided and comprises into 22 barangays:
+Talisay is politically subdivided into 22 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In 2017, Talisay City was the most densely populated city in the Cebu province.
 This ranking does not include highly urbanized cities: Cebu City, Lapu-Lapu, & Mandaue.
 There were 5,710 people living per square kilometer.

 Cebuano is the predominant language of the inhabitants of the city (96%).

 Religion

-Talisay City has a Roman Catholic-majority population.
+Talisay City has a Roman Catholic majority population.
 It also has sizeable Protestant and non-Christian minorities.

 Economy

-Talisay remains an important center for the production of blasting caps used in dynamite.
+As of 2005, Talisay remains an important center for the production of blasting caps used in dynamite.

-Much of the commerce in Talisay takes place in the Tabunok area, where several public markets, strip malls and commercial establishments are situated.
-The biggest mall is Gaisano Grand Fiesta Mall Tabunok, which has a supermarket, department store and formerly, a cinema.
+Much of the commerce in Talisay takes place in the Tabunok area, where several public markets, strip malls, and commercial establishments are situated.
+The biggest mall is Gaisano Grand Fiesta Mall Tabunok, which has a supermarket, department store, and formerly, a cinema.
 However, much of the population still depend on the public markets, where they can find fresh meat, fish and vegetables, as well as other household needs.
 There are many sari-sari stores.
 Talisay City and the Tabunok area also serve as the commercial area for municipalities south of the city, being the southern gateway to Cebu City.